Price, convenience, and personalization are the three primary reasons; subscription business models have gained popularity in recent years.

-To do so, the first question that must be pondering you is if to develop a customized billing engine of your own or go for the existing subscription billing solution available in the market?
+Now, the question that must be pondering you is if to develop a customized billing engine of your own or go for the existing subscription billing solution available in the market?
 Both have their share of advantages and challenges.
 Let’s dive in.

 The Build vs. Buy Conundrum

 Each business is unique.
 So, it’s natural for you to seek a billing engine suitable for your business needs.
 However, do keep in mind that as you start to grow and scale, every additional subscriber adds to your billing woes with random payment modes, change of plans, upgrade, downgrade, and more.
 Managing these internally all by yourself will be like running a second product simultaneously within your core service.

 Building an in-house subscription billing engine requires extensive planning, development, testing, bug fixing, maintenance, and more, for which you will have to hire an in-house IT team.
 Besides, the security and compliance part is rigorous enough to give you sleepless nights.

 If you still think about getting it in-house, you need to ask yourself a list of questions.

 - What is the size of your customer base?